Planning the visit

 I confirmed the pricing again with the driver before he started driving.
 I wanted to make sure that all my initial bargains did not fail with the new man coming in.
 He was not surprised at all, rather he seemed to be disinterested to know my bargain.
 So far I was happy with this bargain, but now I felt I didn’t get a good bargain at all.

 -“Oh that’s great”, I murmured while I was wondering what was the need to steal from the villagers when they could rob the tourists daily in broad daylight?
-I didn’t have courage to utter those words though.
+I didn’t have the courage to utter those words though.

 We reached Shirdi in approximately two hours.
-We were approaching the temple and I was very happy that I booked a nice serviced apartment within half kilometer from the temple.
+We were approaching the temple and I was very happy that I booked a nice serviced apartment within half a kilometer from the temple.
 Our plan was to visit the temple in the afternoon so that the rush was less.

 At a first glance, I felt that Shirdi was an upcoming town and the signs of a village turning into a town were evident everywhere.
 There were some malls and shops and a lot of hotels on both sides of the main road.